canonical/starbase/docs/release-notes/index.rst

       - Significance
     * - Major
       - **3**.1.2
+      - <Apps: "A change that drops support for an earlier software base.">

-      - A change that breaks compatibility with the previous version.
+        <Libraries: "A change that breaks compatibility with the previous
+        version.">
     * - Minor
       - 3.\ **1**\ .2
       - A new feature within the major version.
     * - Patch
       - 3.1.\ **2**
       - A bug fix within the major or minor version.

-Starcraft is released when it achieves development milestones in its product lifecycle.
-It doesn't follow a predefined release cadence.

 Long-term support